-The State University of New York's Educational Opportunity Program provides academic support and financial aid to students who show promise for mastering college-level work, but who may otherwise not be admitted.
+The State University of New York's Educational Opportunity Program provides academic support and financial aid to students who show promise for mastering college-level work, but who may not have otherwise been offered admission.
 Offered primarily to full-time students who are New York State residents, EOP accepts students who qualify, academically and financially, for the program.

 To be eligible for admission to EOP you must be a New York State resident for 12 months prior to enrollment; ineligible for admission under traditional standards, but demonstrate potential for completing a college program; and in need of financial assistance within established income guidelines (see below).
 In selecting students for the program, priority is given to applicants from historically disadvantaged backgrounds.